Educational Facilities and Resources

 PCOM maintains its main campus in Philadelphia and a branch campus in Suwanee, Georgia area and a location in Moultrie, Georgia.

-PCOM the professional resources of a city rich in medical history, achievements and scientific advances are only 15 minutes from the main PCOM campus on City Avenue.
-This is the seventh site of a college that graduated its first class of two physicians in 1900.
+PCOM-The professional resources of a city rich in medical history, achievements and scientific advances are only 15 minutes from the main PCOM campus on City Avenue.
+This is the seventh site for the college that graduated its first class of two physicians in 1900.
 It is located on a 17 acre campus that houses four buildings.

 The PCOM-Georgia campus occupies 23 acres on Peachtree Road, NW, in Suwanee, Gwinnett County, Georgia.
 The 172,000 square foot Old Peachtree building features large and small classrooms, conference areas and study spaces.
 It also houses research and multi-use basic science laboratory, an anatomy laboratory, simulation center, three pharmacy practice labs and a large osteopathic manipulative medicine practice suite.